FFF Game of the Week Preview: Wichita Northwest vs Bishop Carroll

 Bishop Carroll and Wichita Northwest are two of the most consistent football programs in the state, and they’re only separated by a little more than a mile.

-“Is it a game against our rival, our friendly rival in Bishop Carroll, absolutely,” said Wichita Northwest Head Coach Steve Martin.
+“Is it a game against our rival, our friendly rival in Bishop Carroll, absolutely,” said Steve Martin, Wichita Northwest head coach.
 “Their coaches are great friends of mine, and what is for us is strictly a test.
 And, what we can get out of this to be where we need to be in November.”

 “It’s going to be good for both of us, both programs I think,” explained Trail.
 “It gives us a good gauge of where we’re at, gives them a good gauge of where they’re at.
 Two good programs battling each other.”